Troy Vincent: Deflategate Involvement

 After the 2014 AFC Championship Game, ESPN's Chris Mortensen reported that 11 of the Patriots' 12 game footballs were underinflated by at least two pounds each.

-Mortensen's report later turned out to be false, and according to Mike Florio of Profootballtalk.com, Mortensen got his false info from NFL executive vice president of football operations Troy Vincent.
+Mortensen's report later turned out to be false, and according to Mike Florio of Pro Football Talk, Mortensen got his false info from NFL executive vice president of football operations Troy Vincent.
 Florio noted that it's "unclear" whether Vincent "deliberately lied" to Mortensen, however, Vincent was the one who handed out the initial four-game suspension to Brady in May 2015, suggesting a conflict of interest behind NFL walls as it investigated Brady.

-Sr. Vice President of NFL Player Engagement
+Sr. Vice President of Player Engagement (2010–2014)

-Vincent was selected as the Vice President of Active Player Development in February 2010.
-The NFL Players Development organization was renamed the NFL Player Engagement Organization in 2011.
+Vincent joined the NFL's league office in February 2010 as vice president of player development, leading support programs for players and their families, such as the Rookie Symposium and life skills initiatives.
+He was promoted to senior vice president of player engagement in 2013.

+During his tenure as head of development and engagement, Vincent expanded the league's services, helping to launch programs such as NFL Total Wellness for current and former players.
+Vincent also started the peer-to-peer NFL Legends community and has been credited with recruiting hundreds of former NFL players as ambassadors for the league's various support initiatives.

+Vincent estimated that monthly participation increased from "probably 200, 300 players" when he joined the NFL office to around 20,000 active and retired players by 2014.

-NFLPA
+NFLPA career

 Vincent was president of the NFL Players Association from March 29, 2004, until March 18, 2008.
 He was replaced by Kevin Mawae.
+During his time with the Players Association, Vincent helped negotiate and implement three collective bargaining agreement extensions.

 On February 26, 2009, the Players Association announced they were investigating whether during his tenure as president Vincent disclosed confidential personal and financial information about a number of player agents.
 It is alleged Vincent emailed this information to his longtime business partner Mark Magnum for the benefit of a financial services firm co-owned by the two men.
 However, the Associated Press uncovered no evidence to support the contention that Vincent, by forwarding an NFLPA e-mail to his business partner, used agents' personal information to build his financial services company.

 NFL Business Management and Entrepreneurial Program

 While playing for the Buffalo Bills, Vincent approached the Wharton School with an idea to create educational programs to help fellow players prepare for life after football.
-This led to the formation of the NFL Business Management and Entrepreneurial Program.
+This led to the formation of the NFL Business Management and Entrepreneurial Program led by Vincent and former NFLPA executive director Gene Upshaw.
 Jason Wingard of the New York Daily News spoke to Vincent's vision and the need for those entering the NFL to prepare for retirement from football.